 “We had access to a pretty big hill that’s rugged and steep, and the top of the hill is more suited to advanced trails.
 Putting in beginner trail on a hill like that requires a whole lot of trail to create the modest gradients you need, and they all would have been too long,” says Dirt Art Managing Director Simon French.
 “We may have done things in reverse to what you may have found with the majority of other destinations, but it was the best strategy for us.”

-French tells Flow that they always had plans to bring beginner and family-friendly trails to the table, but were delayed by various factors, including the process purchase the lower section of the mountain.
+French tells Flow that they always had plans to bring beginner and family-friendly trails to the table, but were delayed by various factors, including the process of purchasing the lower section of the mountain.
 However, following the Tasmanian border closure during Covid, Dirt Art moved construction of the beginner trails to the top of its to-do list.

 We started from the top; now we are here.